Research shows that the #1 irritant in American homes is clutter. Ultimately, this excess we own costs billions of hard-earned dollars.

 Clutter is everywhere, whether your home is a studio apartment or mansion on the hill.
 Clutter may be visible or hidden behind closed doors.
 It doesn’t matter if you live alone or have ten children, clutter plays no favorites.
 Everyone is affected by the clutter epidemic.

-Clutter expands to fill the available spaces – cabinets, drawers, closets, countertops, top of the refrigerator, next to your favorite chair, bedside table, nooks and crannies, file drawers, medicine cabinet, car trunk, storage shed and self-storage units.
+Clutter expands to fill the available spaces – cabinets, drawers, closets, countertops, top of the refrigerator, next to your favorite chair, bedside table, nooks and crannies, file drawers, medicine cabinet, floor, car trunk, storage shed, self-storage units and on and on.
 Clutter is stealing prime real estate within your home unless you are like one of my favorite colleagues who keeps an empty drawer in every room to signify there is plenty of uncluttered space.

 Don Aslett, author of Clutter’s Last Stand, states that 40 percent of housework involves picking up and maneuvering around clutter.